 Talinaceae (Fenzl) Doweld

 The plant family Talinaceae was named and described as such by Alexander Borissovitch Doweld in Prosyllabus Tracheophytorum in 2001.
-The family is fairly new and genus in the Talinaceae were formerly in the plant family Portulacaceae in the tribe Talineae which became a basionym.
-The tribe Talineae by Eduard Fenzl and described in Annalen des Wiener Museums der Naturgeschichte in 1836.
+The family is fairly new and the genera in the Talinaceae were formerly in the plant family Portulacaceae in the tribe Talineae which became a basionym.
+The tribe Talineae was named by Eduard Fenzl and described in Annalen des Wiener Museums der Naturgeschichte in 1836.

-As of when I last updated this page on 2-25-21, Plants of the World Online by Kew currently lists two accepted genera, Amphipetalum (1 species) and Talinum (29 species) in the family.
+As of 1-16-23 when this page was last updated, Plants of the World Online by Kew lists two genera in this family.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.